 The GED exam offers adults who never finished high school the opportunity to earn an equivalent diploma.
 In Massachusetts, testers must be state residents, and the minimum age to qualify for high school equivalency testing is 16.
 16/17-year-olds, however, must meet some pretty strict additional requirements.
 Applicants cannot already hold a high school degree.

 What is the GED cost in Massachusetts?

 In Massachusetts, the GED and HiSE exams are free for state residents, including two free retakes.
-In Massachusetts, the regular GED testing fee is $125 or $31,25 per subtest when taken at one of Massachusetts’ testing sites.
-Online GED testing costs $37.25 per subtest (or $149 for the entire GED battery).
+In Massachusetts, the regular GED testing fee is $144 or $36 per subtest when taken at one of Massachusetts’ testing sites or online (so $144 for the entire GED battery).
 Bear in mind, however, that you must also buy 4 GED Ready tests for, in total, $28!
-Onsego’s My Advantage students get four GED Ready tests at no cost at all!
+As stated before, Onsego’s My Advantage students get four GED Ready tests at no cost at all!